Haojen/raycast-ToggleDesktopVisible/README.md

 ---

-You can toggle Desktop file and folder Show and Hidden. sometimes we don't want see Desktop have so many files or folder, So may the extension can help you. you can easliy switch Desktop visible.
-Enjoy a clean desktop wallpaper :D
+You can toggle the Desktop file and folder Show and Hidden.
+Sometimes we don't want to see the Desktop have too many files or folders, So this extension can help you.
+You can easily switch Desktop visible state, Enjoy a clean desktop wallpaper.

 ### Show Desktop